natebosch/natebosch.github.io/_drafts/dart-builds-how-did-we-get-here.md

 ### Stronger

-Despite it's restrictions we're focusing on making sure the new build system has right generalizations for Dart.
+Despite it's restrictions we're focusing on making sure the new build system has the right generalizations for Dart.
 In fact, it's capable of running our web compilers without any hardcoded knowledge - they appear to the system like any other Builder - something that was not possible with Barback.
-The benefit is that we can swap out implementations, say for compilers tuned for [`node.js`][build_node_compilers] without changes to the build system itself.
+The benefit is that we can swap out implementations, say for [compilers tuned for `node.js`][build_node_compilers], without changes to the build system itself.

 [build_node_compilers]: https://pub.dartlang.org/packages/build_node_compilers